Rhizii/fake_news_classifier/README.md

 After combining the .txt files in the folders *celebrityDataset* and *fakeNewsDataset*, there were 490 fake news articles and 490 legitimate articles.

 ## 3. Dependencies and how to run the model on specific texts
-First create a folder named *data* and place it in the same directory as *fake_texts_classifier.ipynb*.
+First create a folder named *data* and place it in the same directory as *final_Hrishikesh-Masurkar.ipynb*.
 Next download both datasets and extract them into the *data* folder (do not change the name of the folders).

 To train the model simply run all cells in the notebook.